Affiliate link disclosure:

 There are many local food and drink options around the car-park area, on the approach to the reclining Buddha and at the top of the smaller waterfall.
 They range from local snack stalls to BBQs to pop-up restaurants where you can sit and order a full meal.
 You can also order from a restaurant and have the food bought to your raised platform near the waterfalls.

 The food hygiene may be questionable and as with much ‘off the beaten track’ local food I wouldn’t be 100% sure of it.
 When we were there it was busy and everyone was eating so we decided to take the risk.
 We chose to eat at a raised platform and ordered a selection of noodles, soups, curry and rice to share.
-They were all good and didn’t have an adverse affect on any of us.
-If you’re nervous of eating local food you may prefer to take a picnic lunch.
+They were all good and didn’t have an adverse effect on any of us.
+If you’re nervous about eating local food you may prefer to take a picnic lunch.

 As mentioned before most people visit Kulen Mountain as a day trip from Siem Reap.
 Unless you plan to hike to the top you’ll need to take a moto, car or mini-bus as tuk tuks can’t manage the climb.
 These can be booked from most hotels, guesthouses and tour agencies in town.